Egitto-Data/Sql_joiningThreeTables/README.md

 # Sql_joiningThreeTables
-Small Query script for how joining more than two tables using MS SQL
+Small Query script for how To join more than two tables using MS SQL